The running total in SQL can be calculated in several ways. This article will cover two methods: the Joins and the Window functions.

 Step 1 – Get Rows for Running Total

-To calculate the running total, we’ll query the CustomerTransactions table.
+In order to calculate the running total, we’ll query the CustomerTransactions table.
 We’ll include the InvoiceID, TransactionDate, and TransactionAmount in our result.
 Of course, the running total is calculated from the TransactionAmount.

 Here is the query to get the basic data.